Looking for an easy to maintain, hassle free second bike?

 How about a hardtail?

 You might have a weekly night-ride that doesn’t need loads of travel or the slackest angles.
 You might do a few rides a month on surfaced trails, rather than natural stuff.
-You might also spend a bit more time at the skate park, pump track or BMX track through the winter.
+You might also spend a bit more time at the skate park, pump track or BMX track in the evenings.
 Yep, all perfect for a hardtail.

 We’re not going to suggest you spend a fortune.
 It’s about making the best bike you can for the least money and then piecing the rest together from the garage, the bargain bin or scrounging from your mates.